cmu-mars/cmu-robotics/documents/p2-cp2.md

 ## Test Parameters

-Below, we describe parameters that may be supplied to the perturbation engine (via the test harness API) to specify the nature of the perturbation.
+Below, we describe parameters that may be supplied to the perturbation engine (via the test harness) to specify the nature of the perturbation.

 **[INSERT TABLE]**